ranim0823/class_4_geojson/README.md

 ### Frontend

--**HTML**: Structure of the website
+- **HTML**: Structure of the website
--**CSS**:Styling for the website, including responsive design.
+- **CSS**:Styling for the website, including responsive design.
--**JavaScript**:Core functionality for interactivity and data visualization.
+- **JavaScript**:Core functionality for interactivity and data visualization.

 ### Mapping

--**Mapbox GL JS**:
+- **Mapbox GL JS**:
-   -Used for rendering the interactive map.
+  - Used for rendering the interactive map.
-   -Provides layers for neighborhoods and restaurant markers.
+  - Provides layers for neighborhoods and restaurant markers.
-   -Enables dynamic popups and hover effects.
+  - Enables dynamic popups and hover effects.

 ### Data Processing

--**GeoJSON:**:
+- **GeoJSON:**:

-   -Used for geospatial data visualization.
+  - Used for geospatial data visualization.
-   -Displays NYC neighborhoods with population-to-restaurant ratios.
+  - Displays NYC neighborhoods with population-to-restaurant ratios.

--**JSON**:
+- **JSON**:

-   -Used for restaurant and cuisine type data.
+  - Used for restaurant and cuisine type data.

 --